 Can only certain majors participate?

 You might think that you have to be a psychology major in order to be a Peer Counselor.
 However, that is not the case.
-All majors are welcome to apply!
+All majors are welcome to apply.

 What are the benefits of being a Peer Counselor?

-Students gain skills in active listening and problem solving that can be applied to many real life situations.
+Peer Counselors gain skills in active listening and problem solving that can be applied to many real life situations.
 They also receive the good feeling of helping others, while interacting with other peer counselors.
 This service can also be used as a reference for employers and graduate schools.

 What are the requirements and expectations to be a Peer Counselor?